 “I knew in my head and my heart this is what I wanted to do,” Bob said.

 In 1971, after graduating high school and shortly before marrying Terri, Bob purchased 40 acres near the town of Pensaukee on the west shore of Green Bay.
-Bob moved two garages from Green Bay to the land, turning one into a simple sleeping area.
-Now the family could spend more time on their property on weekends and vacations.
+Bob moved two garages from Green Bay to the land, turning one into a simple sleeping area so they could spend more time on their property on weekends and vacations.

 For both Bob and Terri, owning land was a dream fostered by childhoods spent outdoors.
-Terri spent summers at her family cottage on Green Bay, a love she now continues with kayaking and paddleboarding.
+Terri spent summers at her family cottage on Green Bay.
+Today she spends as much time as possible on the water kayaking and paddleboarding.
 Bob camped out with his family and was a member of the Boy Scouts.
-For both Bob and Terri, their time spent exploring the outdoors are strong memories–and experiences they wanted to make sure they could give to their three children: Joe, Justin and Zac.
+For both Bob and Terri, their time spent exploring the outdoors as children provided cherished memories.
+As adults they wanted to make sure they could provide similar experiences to their children Joe, Justin, and Zac.

 Over the years they were able to expand their original property to include another 28 acres.